Viktor Onopko: International career

 After retiring, in 2009, he was part of the Russia squad that won the 2009 Legends Cup.

 Coaching career

 Onopko worked for 11 years as an assistant coach for CSKA Moscow.

 On 26 July 2021, he was hired as an assistant to Valeri Karpin in the Russia national team.

 In February 2022, after FIFA and UEFA suspended Russian clubs and the national teams from international competitions amidst the Russian invasion of Ukraine, Karpin returned as manager to FC Rostov and hired Onopko as his assistant there as well.

 Personal life

-Onopoko was born in Voroshilovgrad (now called Luhansk) in the Soviet Union.
+Onopko was born in Voroshilovgrad (now called Luhansk) in the Soviet Union.
 Following the fall of the Soviet Union in 1991, he acquired both Ukrainian and Russian citizenships.

 Viktor has a younger brother, Serhiy, who also played as a professional footballer.